 14. Saint-Vincent Cemetery

-Le Cimitière Saint-Vincent is the second cemetery of Montmartre, and also the most Montmartrois of all, with a very special atmosphere.
-It opened in 1831 to replace the old Calvaire cemetery which was insufficient for the local population.
+Le Cimitière Saint-Vincent is the second cemetery of Montmartre and the most Montmartrois of all, with a very special atmosphere.
+It opened in 1831 to replace the old Calvaire Cemetery, which was insufficient for the local population.
 Dedicated to Saint Vincent, the saint patron of the winegrowers, it is located a stone’s throw from the vineyards of Montmartre.

-Reserved for perpetual concessions, it is undoubtedly the most local of the Butte cemeteries, since the majority of the people who are buried there have marked the history of the district.
-There are around 900 tombs housing the graves of illustrious Montmartre families (Picard, Tourlaque, Labat, Muller, Roussard, etc.), as well as numerous artists who have lived in Montmartre.
+Reserved for perpetual concessions, it is undoubtedly the most local of the Butte cemeteries since most of the people buried there have marked the neighborhood’s history.
+There are around 900 tombs of illustrious Montmartre families (Picard, Tourlaque, Labat, Muller, Roussard, etc.) and numerous artists who lived in Montmartre.

 15. Château des Lys

 The last point of this secret map of Montmartre Paris is not really a castle, but the name of a libertine club with a more interesting past.